Democrats in Maricopa County have an embarrassment of riches among their five candidates for County Attorney.

 “I am a Colombian Immigrant and American citizen.
 My father was an American who flew for the cartels who got into debt and they kidnapped my family.
 I grew up in Georgia.
 My mother worked multiple jobs to support us.
 My father came back, but he ended up in the drug trade again and ended up getting caught, convicted, and sentenced to federal prison.
 I never saw him again after that.”

 “My experiences steered me towards studying criminal justice with the plan of being a prosecutor.
 ASU had really had a great clinical program, called the Truman Young Fellowship program.
-I went to ASU and worked so hard to get that fellowship that graduated second in law class.
+I went to ASU and worked so hard to get that fellowship that I graduated second in my law class.
 I worked in the County Attorney, the Arizona Attorney General, and the U.S. Attorney offices.
 I have published several articles on prosecutorial ethics, before and after I encountered a the hyper-adversarial, us vs. them culture at the County Attorney’s office.”

 “I went into private practice and excelled.
 I also wanted to do more service work.
 I worked on the marriage equality litigation, civil rights, and took pro bono assignments from the Arizona Justice Project, helping exonerate people who had been wrongly convicted.
 In the Maricopa County Public Defender’s office, I worked in the Major Fraud division, which was the best job I ever had.
 I have served on the board of Los Abogados and the Hispanic National Bar Association, I’m an adjunct professor at my alma mater, ASU Law, and I sit on the Commissions on Minorities in the Judiciary and Access to Justice.”